TheCandidStartup/TheCandidStartup.github.io/_drafts/what-projects.md

 ### Interactive Viewing for Large Geometric Models

-I spent at least ten years of my life working on Interactive Viewing for Large Geometric Models.
+I spent getting on for twenty years of my life working on Interactive Viewing for Large Geometric Models.
 First, as a University research project, then developing the technology commercially in a startup and finally ending up with Navisworks.
 This is a topic I know something about.
 However, graphics technology has changed massively since then.
 There's lots that I can learn and potentially do differently.

 ### Indexing and Querying Spatial Data